tum-esm/em27-retrieval-pipeline/README.md

 1. Use the file `config.example.json` to create a file `config.json` for your setup

 2. Run it with (using the virtual env from before):

     ```bash
     python run.py
     ```

+3. Your output files will be located in `data/csv-out` and `data/json-out`.
+An example for a generated csv can be found here: https://github.com/tum-esm/extract-retrieval-data/blob/main/docs/example-out.csv

 <br/>